psteniusubi/webauthn-tester/README.md

 https://w3c.github.io/webauthn/#signature-attestation-types

 The R and S components of the EC signature of WebAuthn are ASN.1 encoded.
 The code below translates to WebCrypto compatible signature format.

+This implementation only supports 256 bit R and S components of ES256 algorithm.

 ```javascript
 function decodeSignature(publicKey, signature) {